 Mr. Gauthier has considerable experience in the environmental and exploration fields of Canada’s mining sector.

 Nathan Towsley, Communications Specialist, joined the Blue Heron team in January of 2010.
-Mr. Towsley returned to his hometown of Timmins from Yellowknife, NT where he worked extensively with industry, the Territorial Government and Aboriginal communities on a variety of environmental and socio-political topics.
+Mr. Towsley returned to his hometown of Timmins from Yellowknife, NT where he worked extensively with industry, the Territorial Government and Indigenous communities on a variety of environmental and socio-political topics.
 Mr. Towsley specializes in cultural studies, quantitative and qualitative data analysis, workshop facilitation, and communication strategies and holds a degree in Geography from the University of Guelph.

 Mr. Towsley has assisted a number of northern mining and exploration companies navigate the consultation process, and engage cooperatively with the public and Aboriginal communities.
 Mr. Towsley also designs and develops web, presentation and print materials for Blue Heron’s marketing department, as well as clients looking to engage investors, the public, or government.

-Serving First Nation Communities
+Serving First Nation Communities and Indigenous Organizations

 - Environmental training and mentorship for individuals and/or committees;